Early Childhood Programs

 - Focus on the needs of the entire family and emphasize the importance of continuity from preschool through 3rd Grade.
 View the Child Parent Center Programs.

-- To apply a Child Parent Center through the Ready to Learn! process, click here.
+- To apply for a Child Parent Center through the Chicago Early Learning process, click here.